izzytoot/minitalk/README.md

 # 💬 Minitalk

 ## 1. About the project
-The purpose of this project is to code a small data exchange program between server and client using UNIX signals.
+The purpose of this project is to code a small data exchange program between server and client using UNIX signals (SIGUSR1 and SIGUSR2).
+It allows a client to send messages to a server, which processes and displays them in the terminal.

 For more information check the subject: [**subject of minitalk**](https://github.com/izzytoot/minitalk/blob/main/en.subject.pdf).